korylprince/BISDDocs/servers/index.rst

 Undocumented Servers
 ^^^^^^^^^^^^^^^^^^^^

-These servers have no documentation either because they are old and outdated or because they a testing servers:
+These servers have no documentation either because they are old and outdated or because they are testing servers:

 * video.bullardisd.net
 * mail2.bullardisd.net